-Each year the program selects a small group of exceptional students who will join a lively intellectual community, attending innovative seminars, and receiving close attention from faculty supervisors.
+Each year the program selects a small group of 4-5 exceptional students who will join a lively intellectual community at York University, attend innovative research events, and receive close attention from faculty supervisors.

 The PhD prepares students for academic and research careers in cinema and media studies and related fields like cultural and visual studies and communications research.
 Students’ highly developed historical and contemporary knowledge of cinema and media work is applicable to careers in the arts, entertainment and other media-related research areas.

 PhD students benefit from York University’s rich tradition of being at the vanguard of interdisciplinary research, social justice, knowledge mobilization and emerging technology, and directly participate in the many research-intensive initiatives and media labs housed in the School of Arts, Performance, Media and Design (AMPD) and across campus:

 - Sensorium: Centre for Digital Arts and Technology Research